 There was once a strange bird with two heads.
 Each head had a mind of its own.
 The bird had a very normal life, with the heads cooperating with each other for the bird’s survival.
 One day, the heads started fighting for a fruit they saw on a tree.
 There was only one fruit, and each head wanted the fruit for itself.
 The second head suggested that they stop fighting and give the fruit to the wife instead.

 Although the first head agreed, he was not happy and vowed to teach the first head a lesson.
 On finding a poisonous fruit, the first head offered it to the second head, which consumed it happily.
-Within minutes, the bird died leaving both the minds useless.
+Within minutes, the bird died leaving both minds useless.

 16. The Mongoose And The Brahmin’s Wife

 A brahmin, his wife, and his baby boy lived in a small village.
-They had a pet mongoose which lived with them.
+They had a pet mongoose that lived with them.
 One day, when the brahmin was out on chores, his wife left the baby in the cradle and went to fetch a pot of water.
 She asked the mongoose to take care of the baby while she is away.
 As the mongoose guarded the baby, it saw a snake crawling into the house.
 It soon attacked the snake and killed it.

 As soon as the brahmin’s wife entered with the pot of water, the mongoose happily welcomed her with blood all over her mouth.
 The lady was terrified at the sight and assumed that the mongoose had killed the baby.
 Furious, the lady dropped the pot of water on the mongoose and beat it to death with a stick.
 Then she went inside and found the baby happily playing in the cradle.